-- Methods like startPipeline() are added to ProcessBuilder class which is alredy present in old java versions.
+- Methods like startPipeline() are added to ProcessBuilder class which is already present in old java versions.

 - ProcessHandle(I) : This is a new interface added in java 9.
 It is used to handle a process.

-- ProcessHandle.Info(I): It is an innner interface, it provides all the information related to a process.
+- ProcessHandle.Info(I): It is an inner interface, it provides all the information related to a process.

 ProcessHandle ph = ProcessHandle.current();